josehpena/like_or_dislike/notes.md

 # Pomodoro 1

-# Should return Nothing when the list is empty OK
+* Should return Nothing when the list is empty OK

-# Should return Like when only a like is sended OK
+* Should return Like when only a like is sended OK

-# Should return Dislike when only a like is sended OK
+* Should return Dislike when only a Dislike is sended OK

-# Should return nothing when two likes are sended.
+* Should return nothing when two likes are sended.
 OK

-# Should return nothing when two Dislikes are sended.
+* Should return nothing when two Dislikes are sended.
 OK

-# Should return Dislike when Like and Dislike are sended consecutively.
+* Should return Dislike when Like and Dislike are sended consecutively.
+OK

+* Should return Like when Dislike and Like are sended consecutively.
 OK